jacekkszczot/PolicyCraft/PolicyCraft/README.md

 **Note**: MongoDB is **required** for the application to function.
 It stores policy analyses, recommendations, literature, and knowledge base data.

+**Skip this step if using automated setup - it will handle MongoDB automatically.**

 #### macOS (using Homebrew)

 **For Apple Silicon (M1/M2):**